 Commission rates are negotiable

 Contrary to popular belief, commission rates are not fixed.
-Sellers can and should negotiate fees with their agents to maximize savings.
+Sellers can and should negotiate realtor fees to maximize savings.

 Before listing your home, research average commission rates in your area and discuss fees and services with potential agents.
 Comparing agents and negotiating can help you save thousands of dollars.